wcs7846/code-paper-recurrent/README.md

 >[Usage] demo_iris.m is just a demo for debug(can see the internal debugging information through this script)
 >[Tips] LoadXXX_new(or tradition).m is the corresponding script used to load the dataset('new' means the new structure/ 'tradition' means the traditional structure)

+3. **[WaveFeature and evidential regression for blood glucose detection]** = Evidential regression-based blood glucose detection using waveform features(Here is the author!!)
+>[[REF] Hongfeng, Long; Yang, Chunping; Li, Wei; Peng, Zhenming; Pu, Tian (2021): Evidential regression-based blood glucose detection using waveform features.
+TechRxiv.
+Preprint. https://doi.org/10.36227/techrxiv.17128457.v1(preprint) ]
+>[Usage] Experiments C(using the proposed method): demo.m
+>[Tips] The real data is saved in real-data.mat(The human finger’s photoacoustic signal)
+>[Tips] The real data for Experiments B will be provided after this paper accepted

 ## Purpose

 This is a storehouse to store some runnable codes about some algorithms.